silvavelosa/DS4A_Colombia_Team84/README.md

 Author : Team 84

+The dashboard is accessible through: http://jaimesub.dns-cloud.net:8050/

 ## INSTALLATION

-It's as simple as :
+If ou want to run the model and the dash app it's as simple as :

 1/ Open terminal